Comparing causal parameters with many treatments and positivity violations: Data analysis: provider profiling

 \subsection{Methods}

-We analyzed the data using the estimator detailed in Section~\ref{sec:eif-estimator}.
-Specifically, we designed estimators that satisfy the fairness criterion for $V = X$ with smooth approximation $s(x) = 1 - \exp(-100x)$.
-We consider several different intervention functions $f(\cdot)$, defined below.
+We analyzed the data using the estimator detailed in Section~\ref{sec:eif-estimator} for smooth trimmed treatment-specific means.
+Specifically, we designed estimators that satisfy the comparability criterion for $V = X$ with smooth approximation $s(x) = 1 - \exp(-100x)$.
 To construct the one-step estimator, we employed two-fold cross-fitting and estimated the generalized propensity score and outcome regression with ensemble (or stacking \citep{breiman1996stacked}) estimators via the \texttt{SuperLearner} package \citep{polley2024super, van2007super} in \texttt{R} \citep{r2024language}.
-The ensemble included the mean, a random forest with default parameter settings \citep{wright2017fast}, a generalized additive model with no interactions \citep{hastie2024gam}, and generalized linear models with no interaction terms and all interactions terms.
+The ensemble included the mean, a random forest with default parameter settings \citep{wright2017fast}, a generalized additive model with no interactions \citep{hastie2024gam}, and generalized linear models with no interaction terms and with all interactions terms.

-We considered five sets of parameters, all of the form in example~\ref{example:smooth-general}: trimmed TSMs, multiplicative shifts with $\delta = 0.9$ and $\delta = 0.5$, and exponential tilts with $\delta = 0.9$ and $\delta = 0.5$.
-These parameters represent three key counterfactual scenarios.
-The trimmed TSMs describe extreme interventions, where every patient who could attend any provider is directed to a single provider.
-The multiplicative shift and exponential tilt with $\delta = 0.9$ represent mild interventions reducing attendance at non-target providers, while those with $\delta = 0.5$ correspond to moderate interventions.